Hurricane Jeanne: Meteorological history

 A tropical wave exited the west coast of Africa on September 7, accompanied by scattered convection, or thunderstorms.
 It continued westward across the Atlantic Ocean, steered by a ridge to the north.
-Further organization was hampered by wind shear produced by Hurricane Ivan in the Caribbean.
-On September 11, convection became slightly better organized as the wave approached the Lesser Antilles, with some broad cyclonic turning.
+Further development was hampered by wind shear produced by Hurricane Ivan in the Caribbean Sea.
+On September 11, convection became slightly better organized as the wave approached the Lesser Antilles, with a broad circulation.
 Late on September 13, the system developed into Tropical Depression Eleven about 70 mi east-southeast of Guadeloupe.
 At 04:00 UTC on September 14, the depression crossed the island.
-Later that day it strengthened into a tropical storm, named Jeanne by the National Hurricane Center (NHC).

-The developing tropical storm formed rainbands, well-defined outflow, and a tight inner-core, fueled by the warm waters of the Caribbean Sea.
-Continuing to the west-northwest, Jeanne made landfall near Guayama, Puerto Rico at 16:00 UTC on September 15 with winds of 70 mph.
+Later that day, it strengthened into a tropical storm and was named Jeanne by the National Hurricane Center (NHC).
+Fueled by the warm waters of the Caribbean, the storm developed rainbands, well-defined outflow, and a tight inner-core.
+Continuing to the west-northwest, Jeanne hit Puerto Rico near Guayama at 16:00 UTC on September 15 with winds of 70 mph.
 As it moved ashore, Jeanne was in the process of developing an eye.
 While crossing the island, Jeanne maintained its eye feature, and it intensified further over the Mona Passage.
 At 11:00 UTC, Jeanne attained hurricane status as it struck the eastern tip of the Dominican Republic on September 16.
-It quickly weakened over land, and late on September 17, Jeanne emerged back into the Atlantic Ocean as a tropical depression.
-Around that time, the NHC noted the potential that Jeanne could strike the southeastern United States in about five days; however, there was uncertainty in the forecast related to the remnants of Hurricane Ivan and a building ridge.

-Jeanne's original circulation dissipated as a new vorticity developed closer to the convection, and it soon regained tropical storm status.
+Jeanne quickly weakened as it moved along the northern coast of the Dominican Republic.
+Late on September 17, Jeanne emerged back into the Atlantic Ocean as a tropical depression.
+Around that time, the NHC noted the potential that Jeanne could strike the southeastern United States within five days, but there was uncertainty related to the remnants of Hurricane Ivan and a building ridge.
+Jeanne's original circulation dissipated as a new vorticity developed closer to the convection.
+It regained tropical storm status at 00:00 UTC on September 18.
 The storm moved northward through the Turks and Caicos Islands and slowly reorganized.
 Late on September 20, Jeanne re-attained hurricane status while passing northeast of the Bahamas.
 Around this time, it turned to the east and began executing a clockwise loop.
 A large eye developed, and the hurricane crossed over its former track on September 23.
-By this time, cooler waters from upwelling caused Jeanne to weaken briefly, followed by re-intensification on September 24.
+By this time, cooler waters from upwelling caused Jeanne to weaken briefly, followed by re-intensification.
+As late as September 24, the NHC anticipated that Jeanne would turn northwestward and move ashore northeastern Florida.
+However, the ridge to its north caused Jeanne to continue westward.
 As it moved toward warmer waters, Jeanne's central convection intensified as its outflow improved.
-At 12:00 UTC on September 25, Jeanne became a Category 3 on the Saffir-Simpson scale, which is major hurricane status.
-Two hours later, it made landfall on Abaco Island in the Bahamas, and later it moved over Grand Bahama Island.
+At 12:00 UTC on September 25, Jeanne attained major hurricane status, or a Category 3 on the Saffir-Simpson scale.
+Two hours later, it made landfall on Abaco Island in the Bahamas, before moving over Grand Bahama Island.